-- Works out of the box on every Microsoft Windows versions.
+- Works out of the box on every version of Microsoft Windows.

 UCRT (Universal C Runtime) is a newer version which is also used by Microsoft Visual Studio by default.
 It should work and behave as if the code was compiled with MSVC.

 - Better compatibility with MSVC, both at build time and at run time.

 - It is included as part of the operating system in Windows 10 or later, and Windows Server 2016 or later.
 For older Windows versions, you have to provide it yourself or depend on the user having it installed.
 More information about that can be found in UCRT deployment.